-2 Related Work
+2. Related Work

+There are multiple surveys on general-domain anomaly detection techniques [9]-[11] as well as on network anomaly detection [12], [13].
 The diversity of data characteristics and types of anomalies results in a lack of universal anomaly detection models.
-Modern approaches to time-series anomaly detection based on deep learning technology have flourished in recent years [28, 31].
-Due to their data-driven nature and achieved performance in multiple domains, generative models such as VAEs and Generative Adversarial Networks (GANs) [19] have gained relevance in the anomaly detection field [5, 9, 11, 17, 26, 38, 39].
+Modern approaches to time-series anomaly detection based on deep learning technology have flourished in recent years [1].
+Due to their data-driven nature and achieved performance in multiple domains, generative models such as VAEs and Generative Adversarial Networks (GANs) [14] have gained relevance in the anomaly detection field [4], [15]-[20].

-VAEs [8, 23, 24] represent a powerful and widely-used class of models to learn complex data distributions.
+VAEs [6], [21], [22] represent a powerful and widelyused class of models to learn complex data distributions.
 Unlike GANs, a potential limitation of VAEs is the prior assumption that latent sample representations are independent and identically distributed.
-While this is the most common assumption followed in the literature, there is ongoing research on the benefits of accounting for covariances between samples in time to improve model performance [3, 10, 18, 29].
-For example, while the original work [23] assumes that the prior over the parameters and latent variables are centered isotropic Gaussian and the true posteriors are approximately Gaussian with approximately diagonal covariance, [10] proposes an approximation capturing temporal correlations, by considering a Gaussian process prior in the latent space.
+While this is the most common assumption followed in the literature, there is ongoing research on the benefits of accounting for covariances between samples in time to improve model performance [23]-[26].
+For example, while the original work [6] assumes that the prior over the parameters and latent variables are centered isotropic Gaussian and the true posteriors are approximately Gaussian with approximately diagonal covariance, [25] proposes an approximation capturing temporal correlations, by considering a Gaussian process prior in the latent space.

-Modeling data sequences through a combination of variational inference and deep learning architectures has been vastly researched in other domains in recent years, mostly by extending VAEs to Recurrent Neural Networks (RNNs), with architectures such as STORN [1], VRNN [6], and Bi-LSTM [32] among others.
-Convolutional layers with dilation have been also incorporated into some of these approaches [25, 36], allowing to speed up the training process based on the possibilities of parallelization offered by these architectures.
-One of these approaches using Dilated Convolutional Neural Networks as the encoder-decoder architecture for VAEs is our DC-VAE model [12, 13].
+Modeling data sequences through a combination of variational inference and deep learning architectures has been vastly researched in other domains in recent years, mostly by extending VAEs to Recurrent Neural Networks (RNNs), with architectures such as STORN [27], VRNN [28], and Bi-LSTM [29] among others.
+Convolutional layers with dilation have been also incorporated into some of these approaches [2], [30], allowing to speed up the training process based on the possibilities of parallelization offered by these architectures.
+One of these approaches using Dilated Convolutional Neural Networks as the encoder-decoder architecture for VAEs is our DC-VAE model [5], [31].

-Transformer-based models [33] are gaining popularity in recent years for time-series analysis, given their remarkable performance in large-scale settings, such as long sequence time-series forecasting (LSTF).
+Transformer-based models [32] are gaining popularity in recent years for time-series analysis, given their remarkable performance in large-scale settings, such as long sequence time-series forecasting (LSTF).
 LSTF requires capturing long-range dependencies between input and output efficiently.
-Earlier examples include the TFT interpretable model [27] and the MQTransformer model [4].
-The Informer model [40] introduced Transformers for long sequence forecasting through sparse self-attention mechanisms.
-This concept has since been further refined through various forms of inductive bias and attention mechanisms in models like the Autoformer [34] and the FEDformer [41].
+Earlier examples include the TFT interpretable model [33] and the MQTransformer model [34].
+The Informer model [35] introduced Transformers for long sequence forecasting through sparse self-attention mechanisms.
+This concept has since been further refined through various forms of inductive bias and attention mechanisms in models like the Autoformer [36] and the FEDformer [37].

 Finally, there is a recent surge in papers targeting the conception of foundation models for time-series data, capable of generating accurate predictions for diverse datasets not seen during training.
 The underlying concept of these models is to rely on highly expressive, large-scale architectures which are trained on millions or billions of time-series data points, coming from very diverse domains and having high heterogeneity in terms of temporal behaviors and characteristics.
-TimeGPT-1 [16], PromptCast [35], LLMTime [20], TimesFM [7], Lag-Llama [30], and Time-LLM [21] are all examples of novel foundation models for time-series forecasting, which target a ZSL application.
+TimeGPT-1 [38], PromptCast [39], LLMTime [40], TimesFM [41], Lag-Llama [42], and Time-LLM [43] are all examples of novel foundation models for time-series forecasting, which target a ZSL application.
 FAE follows exactly this concept, but using a much smaller and simpler architecture.
 While this adds certain limitations in terms of expressiveness and therefore generalization capabilities, it also opens the door to the exploration of other venues, such as the combined utilization of smaller foundation models in the form of ensembles, in combination with domain detection strategies.